Historical Apoplexy · State Legislative Adaptations · New Mexico

 Compensation Act (RECA) for decades.
 Compensation was finally

-(i) The Waste Isolation Pilot Plant (WIPP) near Carlsbad
+(i) The Waste Isolation Pilot Plant (WIPP) near Carlsbad is

-serves as the nation's deep geological repository for
+the nation's deep geological repository for transuranic

-transuranic nuclear waste from weapons production.
+nuclear waste from weapons production.
 New Mexico

 stores the nuclear waste that other states' weapons programs